PUTTING THE PIECES TOGETHER IS EASIER SAID THAN DONE.

 If attempting to join two dissimilar metals like steel and cast iron, an alloying metal can be introduced to the melt pool via wire feed to provide that compatibility in the heat-affected zone.
 The wavelength of the laser is dependent on the mat’ls being joined.

 FRICTION & SPIN WELDING

 Friction or spin welding, as its name implies, uses on friction to melt two components together.
 It is a reliable way to join materials when, for instance, a component is required with a fluid interior.
-By fitting the two pieces together, holding one component staationary, and then spinning the other at high speed, the friction generated welds to the two parts together creating a watertight seal.
+By fitting the two pieces together, holding one component stationary, and then spinning the other at high speed, the friction generated welds to the two parts together creating a watertight seal.

 ROBOTIC WELD CELLS

-We are equipped to provide complete robotic well cells.
+We are equipped to provide complete robotic weld cells.
 As your complete automation solution, Eagle integrates all leading robotic solutions, including FANUC, Yaskawa Motoman, Denso, ABB, KUKA robots, and more.
 Whether your need is a small single robotic work station or a complete robotic assembly line of weld stations – Eagle has the solution for you

 VARIOUS WELDING TECHNOLOGIES

 We offer a range of welding tools that we can apply to fit specific use cases, including resistance welding, laser welding, plasma welding, ultrasonic welding, and soldering.
 From simple to complex, we base our solution on your desired outcome to deliver a product that meets precision manufacturing standards.

 We truly view our relationship with Eagle as a partnership.
 The team has been excellent at proactively looking for potential improvement to our existing design.
 We are growing so rapidly that we must rely on outside help to accomplish our expansion goals on time as wells as address the known issues in our process.
 Eagle has been key on helping us accomplish both.